aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

 date: 2016-02-14T00:00:00-05:00
 ---

-Recently as I was reviewing for the ACTs, of the *low hanging fruit* questions was one that asked to solve for the mean of a set of numbers (by hand).
+Recently as I was reviewing for the ACTs, of the *low hanging fruit* questions was one that asked to solve for the mean of a set of numbers by hand.
 Formally, given an n-tuple $x=(x_1,...,x_i,...,x_n)$, I needed to solve for

 $$\frac{\sum_{i=0}^n{x_i}}{n}$$